 One of the most pressing questions in astronomy is how and when stars formed in the galaxies we see around us.
 The Universe contains hundreds of billions of galaxies and they come in many shapes and forms.
 Take for example the Sombrero Galaxy, the Black Eye Galaxy, the Whirlpool Galaxy or our own Milky Way stretching across the entire sky.
 Each harbors hundreds of billions of twinkly lights.
 How and when did all those stars emerge on the cosmic stage?

-A popular hypothesis among astrophysicists is that galaxy mergers go hand-in-hand with short starburst phases and an increase of around a factor two in star formation over the whole duration of the merger.
+A popular hypothesis among astrophysicists is that galaxy mergers go hand-in-hand with short starburst phases and an increase of around a factor of two in star formation over the whole duration of the merger.
 Mergers would produce shock waves in the interstellar gas, igniting significant baby booms of stars.
 A group of astronomers led by Lingyu Wang from SRON Netherlands Institute for Space Research, including first author William Pearson and co-author Floris van der Tak, now confirm this theory by analyzing a record number of over 200,000 galaxies.
-They found up to twice the number of star bursts in merging galaxies compared to single galaxies.
+They found up to twice the number of starbursts in merging galaxies compared to single galaxies.

 Because their database was so large, the team built a deep learning algorithm that taught itself to identify merging galaxies.
 Pearson: ‘The advantage of artificial intelligence is that it improves the reproducibility of our study, because the algorithm is consistent in its definitions of a merger.
 Also it’s a good preparation for upcoming surveys that will image billions of galaxies.
 Then you inevitably need AI.
 Even citizen science projects such as Galaxy Zoo cannot deal with those numbers.’